ostephagus/NEAProjectCode/README.md

 ### User Interface
 The User Interface is now able to change and send parameters and the click-and-drag node system works, although key areas still to work on are adding tooltips, and reading in a file for obstacles.

-## Current areas of work (Early Feb 24)
+## Current areas of work (March 24)
-### GPU Backend
-Drag calculation in parallel

 ### User Interface
-- Customisable units
-- Edit a few slider bounds (velocity closer to 40m/s)
-- Reading in a file for obstacles? - might have to remove from objectives.
+- 2 modes for obstacles - self-drawn or using binary files (latter locks structure editing).